-During the UCAS season, June-December, a help desk is run in the Sixth Form every morning between 8.40 and 9.00 a.m. by Miss Mattison to help students prepare their university applications.
+During the UCAS season, June-December, a help desk is run in the Sixth Form every morning between 8.40 and 9.00 a.m. to help students prepare their university applications.
 Students should come along at this time or make an appointment to discuss more involved issues.

 Students should send drafts of their personal statements to one staff member at a time, with subject specific staff and Personal Tutors being the first points of contact.
-The Sixth Form team of Mrs Mayles, Mr Higgins, Miss Mattison and Miss Tiller are all happy to provide feedback on personal statements too.
+The Sixth Form team of Mrs Mayles, Miss Cooke and Miss Toscano are all happy to provide feedback on personal statements too.

 The internal deadline for all other applications is 10th December 2017 and it is our aim to send all applications off to UCAS before we break for Christmas.

 UCAS Key Date and Information Booklet

 Following application through UCAS, students will receive responses from universities.
 Some universities respond very quickly whilst others will take months to make a decision.
 Usually by the end of March most students have heard from all of their universities.
 The exception is often medicine, dentistry and veterinary science, with universities often not making decisions until early May.

 All responses from universities can be viewed in the student area of Track on the UCAS website.
 When a student has received responses from all of their chosen universities, they can make a decision as to which university they want to attend.
 The first choice university is selected as a Firm choice, with the second choice being selected as the Insurance.
 Any other offers need to be declined.

 Extra is a free service which allows students who have received no university offers to apply for courses, one at a time.
 Students search for courses on UCAS with Extra availability.
 This is a time for students to reflect on their chosen course, which may be very competitive, and perhaps choose a related subject instead.
 Extra is open between the end of February and July.